 The issuer is expected to publish the security's average life in the prospectus or offering document.
-For amortizing assets the issuer should calculate the weighted average life to maturity based on the above prepayment assumptions and make a representation in the prospectus that the weighted average life to maturity for each AAA-rated tranche was calculated in accordance with the TALF prepayment assumptions.
-In addition, issuers are encouraged to base weighted average life to maturity calculations on a loan-by-loan analysis.
+For amortizing assets the issuer should calculate the weighted average life to maturity based on the above prepayment assumptions and make a representation in the prospectus or offering document that the weighted average life to maturity for each AAA-rated tranche was calculated in accordance with the TALF prepayment assumptions.
+In addition, issuers are encouraged to base weighted average life to maturity calculations on a loan-byloan analysis.
 However, if the analysis is based on representative pools, the pools must fairly and accurately model the actual collateral characteristics underlying TALF-eligible securities.
-Issuers should understand that such representations of weighted average life to maturity in the prospectus are material to the New York Fed's determination of the haircuts for TALF loans and the representation as to accuracy of the offering document contained in the issuer certification would be breached if the weighted average life calculations incorrectly apply the prepayment assumptions listed above or are based on assumptions that are not representative of the actual collateral characteristics underlying TALF-eligible securities.
+Issuers should understand that such representations of weighted average life to maturity in the prospectus or offering document are material to the New York Fed's determination of the haircuts for TALF loans and the representation as to accuracy of the prospectus or offering document contained in the issuer certification would be breached if the weighted average life calculations incorrectly apply the prepayment assumptions listed above or are based on assumptions that are not representative of the actual collateral characteristics underlying TALF-eligible securities.

-How will an existing ABS security's average life, excluding SBA ABS, be calculated?
-For an ABS security that is not newly issued, excluding existing SBA ABS, transferred to the New York Fed's custodian as TALF collateral on a date subsequent to the date the security was issued, the following formulas will be used:
+How will an existing a newly issued ABS security's average life be calculated if the ABS is pledged subsequent to its issuance date?

+For an ABS security that is transferred to the New York Fed's custodian as TALF collateral on a date subsequent to the date the security was issued, the following formulas will be used: